 Our Board has determined that having an independent director serve as the Chairman of the Board is in the best interests of our stockholders.
 Our Chairman of the Board is Harlan F. Seymour.
 Our President and CEO, Mr. Heasley, is the only member of our Board who is not an independent director.
 We believe that this leadership structure enhances the accountability of our President and CEO to the Board and strengthens the Board's independence from management.
-While both leaders are actively engaged on significant matters affecting the Company, such as long-term strategy, by splitting these leadership positions, Mr. Heasley is able to focus his efforts on running our business and managing the Company while Mr. Seymour can focus more on the governance of the Company, including oversight of our Board.
+While both leaders are actively engaged on significant matters affecting the Company, such as long-term strategy, we believe splitting these leadership positions enables Mr. Heasley to focus his efforts on running our business and managing the Company while permitting Mr. Seymour to focus more on the governance of the Company, including oversight of our Board.